 In the UK, the history of the school milk scheme goes back over 100 years to the Provision of Meals Act which was first introduced in 1906.
 This recognised that the provision of school food would allow undernourished children to benefit more from their education.
-Another factor was that milk was a drink that could be provided to children to prevent poor nutrition in the future and help with their development.
+Another factor was that milk was a drink that could be provided to children to prevent poor nutrition to help with their development.

 How much milk should my child be drinking?

-The amount (or glasses) of milk children should drink daily really depends on various factors like age and height.
-Here is a quick guide to let you know how much your child should be drinking.
+The amount of milk children should drink daily really depends on various factors like age and height.
+Here is a quick guide to let you know how much your child should be drinking:

-Ages 1 to 2: As your child reaches the age a year old, you can eventually introduce cow’s milk in their diet.
+Ages 1 to 2: As your child reaches the age 1 years old, you can eventually introduce cow’s milk in their diet.
 Kids of the age group 1 and 2 years need a high-fat diet for healthy brain development.
 At this age, you can make your kid drink around 4 cups of milk daily and it suggested that whole milk is best.